tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 Many judges today reject the defense immediately, and many juries will hold it against the defense for trying to use it.
 There's a stigma against the defense now, even if it is still perfectly legal in 39 states.
 But just because jurors and judges may dismiss the use of queer panic, it's not a sure thing.
-The only way to ensure that justice is achieved in the murder of queer people is to enact a legislative ban on the gay and trans panic defenses, something 11 states have done.
+The only way to ensure that justice is achieved in the murder of queer people is to enact a legislative ban on the gay and trans panic defenses, something <mark fc=false>11 states</mark> have done.

 </james>
 <from></from>